chezinut/coinwidget/README.md

 coinwidget.com
 ==============

-*The Bitcoin and Litecoin Donation Button*
+*The Bitcoin, Litecoin and Dashcoin Donation Button*

-Visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.
+CoinWidget was created by http://scotty.cc/ visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.

-CoinWidget was created by http://scotty.cc/ (hire me for your next project!)
+Dashcoin support added by https://github.com/SoulisTech/coinwidget.com

 Released under the Open Source **MIT License** (see **LICENSE** file for details).